-During the 2020-2021 school year, the Focus Schools had 5 teachers completing Year 1 or 2 of the program and 5 teachers completing RESA or teacher leadership activities.
-3 veteran staff members served in a mentoring role (Year 1 and 2) and facilitator role (Year 3 and 4) to assist the teacher participants.
+During the 2021-2022 school year, the Focus Schools had one teacher complete year 1, three teachers passed RESA, and two teachers completed the year 4 leadership activities.
+There were two staff members who served in a mentoring and facilitator role to assist the teacher participants.